mpoffald/sharpy/docs/development.rst

 =================

-Due to Sharpy's nature as an API client and due to some limitations in GetCheddar's API, there is a bit of a setup one needs to do to work on sharpy.
+Due to Sharpy's nature as an API client and due to some limitations in Cheddar's API, there is a bit of a setup one needs to do to work on sharpy.

 ~~~~~~~~~~~~~~~~~~~~~~
-GetCheddar Account
+Cheddar Account
 ~~~~~~~~~~~~~~~~~~~~~~

-To run sharpy's test suite, you will need to create an account and product on GetCheddar.
+To run sharpy's test suite, you will need to create an account and product in Cheddar.
 As part of that setup, you will need to manually create certain plans and set certain options as they are not available to change via Cheddar's API.